CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

             (newModel, Effects.none)
     ```

-    Now we can see how we can use the Maybe we used in the `fetchSeats` function.
+    Now we can see how we can use the Maybe we introduced in the `fetchSeats` function.
 If the Task completes successfully we will have a List of Seat records (aka a Model).
 If it fails then we won't.
-As such the type signature for this Action is `SetSeats (Maybe Model)`.
+As such the type annotation for this Action is `SetSeats (Maybe Model)`.
 In other words the argument to SeatSeats may be a Model, or it may not.

     In our case statement we then use the `Maybe.withDefault` function to say "if the argument I'm given is anything other than a value of type Model return the current model, otherwise return the given argument".
 As such, `SetSeats` will return a NoOp (i.e. `(model, Effects.none)`) if the Task failed or it will replace the existing Model with the List of Seat records if we successfully parsed one from the HTTP response (i.e. `(seats, Effects.none)`).

     In this way Elm forces us to handle both success and failure outcomes and protects us from runtime errors.

 6. Visiting <http://localhost:4000> in our browser will still display the seats as before, but now the initial data is coming from our data API.
-As such we should always see the first two seats being displayed as occupied, even on a refresh (you may also see a slight delay before all the seats are displayed).
+We should always see the first two seats being displayed as occupied, even on a refresh (you may also see a slight delay before all the seats are displayed).

     ![Data API](/images/phoenix-elm/12.png)